Pari Khan Khanum

 Pari Khan Khanum (پریخان خانم; August 1548 – 12 February 1578) was an Iranian princess, daughter of the second Safavid shah, Tahmasp I, and his Circassian consort, Sultan-Agha Khanum.
 She was her father's favourite child and allowed to partake in court activities, gradually becoming an influential figure who attracted the attentions of the prominent leaders of the Qizilbash tribes.

 Pari Khan played a central role in the succession crisis after her father's death in 1576.
 She thwarted the attempt of her brother Haydar Mirza and his supporters at securing his ascension and enthroned her favoured candidate and brother, Ismail Mirza, as Ismail II.
 Although she expected gratitude from her brother, Ismail curtailed her power and put her under house arrest.
 Pari Khan may have been the mastermind behind his assassination in 1577.
 She endorsed the enthronement of her elder brother Mohammad Khodabanda, who was almost blind.
-Pari Khan expected to rule while Mohammad remained a figurehead but his wife, Khayr al-Nisa Begum, emerged as an opponent to Pari Khan and engineered Pari Khan's strangulation at the age of around thirty.
+Pari Khan expected to rule while Khodabanda remained a figurehead but his wife, Khayr al-Nisa Begum, emerged as an opponent to Pari Khan and engineered Pari Khan's strangulation at the age of around thirty.

 Regarded by some as the most powerful woman in Safavid history, Pari Khan was able to dominate for a short period the ineffective Safavid court in a society that imposed harsh restrictions on high-class women.
 She was praised by her contemporaries for her intelligence and competence, though in later chronicles she was portrayed as a villain who murdered two of her brothers and aspired to usurp the throne.
 She was a patron of poets, among them Mohtasham Kashani who wrote five eulogies for her.
 Writers of the time dedicated works to her, like Abdi Beg Shirazi's Takmelat al-akhbar, and she was compared to Fatima, the daughter of Muhammad, prophet of Islam.

 Name

-The Persian compound parī-ḵʷān, meaning "invoker of Parī", refers to the benevolent fairylike creatures of the Persian mythology, Parīs.
+The Persian compound parī-ḵʷān, meaning "invoker of Parī", refers to the benevolent fairylike creatures of Persian mythology, Parīs.
 (Note: Historian Siamak Adhami considers the current rendition of the name as parī-ḵān "Master (Khan) of Fairy", recorded by numerous scholars, as erroneous.)
 Originally perceived as malevolent demons in ancient Iranian culture, these figures underwent a transformation in modern Iranian literature, where they are depicted as az mā behtarān “they who are better than we”.
 Numerous feminine names incorporate the element parī, among which names like parī-ḵʷān and parī-afsā "he who has captured Parī" may indicate the enduring influence of shamanistic practices within Iranian cultural traditions.